ls1intum/Artemis/docs/user/exams/students_guide.rst

 **WARNING: You are responsible for pushing/submitting your code.
 Your instructors cannot help you if you have saved, but did not submit.**

-- Real-time feedback in programming exercises during the online exam is limited
+- Real-time feedback in programming exercises during the online exam is limited.
 - You will only see if your code compiles or not

     1. **0%, Build failed** means that your code does **not** compile!